epfl-ada/ada-2023-project-adacadabra1000101/README.md

 - *Movie metadata: Wiki_movieID, Movie Name, Release Date, Box Office, Genres* <br>
 - *Character metadata: Wiki_movieID, Release Date, Character Name, Gender, Height, Ethinicity, Actor Name, Age at Movie Release* <br>

-**Step 1: Movie and Characters MetaData**
+**Step 1: Movie and Characters MetaData** <br>
     - We plot our variables of interest to visualise the coherence of our data before fixing any errors. <br>
     - We analyse the percentage of missing data, giving us insight on the datasets we should use to complete our study. <br>
-    - We complete key missing data *(Actor Ethnicity)*.
+    - We complete key missing data *(Actor Ethnicity)*. <br>
     - We merge movies.metadata.tsv with characters.metadata.tsv to associate the characters with their respective genres, movie box office revenue and decade of release. <br>

-**Step 2: TV Tropes**
+**Step 2: TV Tropes** <br>
-    - We pre-process our tvtropes.clusters.txt file and merge it with our merged character and movies metadata.
+    - We pre-process our tvtropes.clusters.txt file and merge it with our merged character and movies metadata. <br>
     - We identify 501 character tropes with 72 unique archetypes.
 As such, we focus on these 501 tropes and their associated characters, actors and movies.
-We identify 350 actors corresponding to these 501 character archetypes.
+We identify 350 actors corresponding to these 501 character archetypes. <br>
-    - We merge TV Tropes with Movie and Character MetaData.
+    - We merge TV Tropes with Movie and Character MetaData. <br>
-    - We plot the number of tropes in function of movie genres to identify which genres we can remove from our dataset.
+    - We plot the number of tropes in function of movie genres to identify which genres we can remove from our dataset. <br>

-**Step 3: Extracting Actor**
+**Step 3: Extracting Actor** <br>
-    - We extract the 350 actor images from The Movies Database to create the Actor_image.csv dataset.
+    - We extract the 350 actor images from The Movies Database to create the Actor_image.csv dataset. <br>

 ### Part 2: Clustering our data
-**Step 4: Clustering Tropes**
+**Step 4: Clustering Tropes** <br>
     - We have 72 unique character tropes.
 This gives an average of 7 characters per trope.
 This is too little data for any significant analysis.
-As such, we decide to cluster similar tropes together to give us a more subsequent amount of characters per clustered trope.
+As such, we decide to cluster similar tropes together to give us a more subsequent amount of characters per clustered trope. <br>

-**Step 5: Clustering Ethnicities**
+**Step 5: Clustering Ethnicities** <br>
     - Similarly to our character tropes, we identify a large number of unique ethnicities.
-With the same reasoning as for the tropes, we cluster our ethnicities together for better analysis.
+With the same reasoning as for the tropes, we cluster our ethnicities together for better analysis. <br>

 ### Part 3: Facial Image Analysis
-**Step X: Analysing Facial Features**
+**Step X: Analysing Facial Features** <br>
-    - We analyse and quantify the facial features of our actor images using a facial recognition algorithm.
+    - We analyse and quantify the facial features of our actor images using a facial recognition algorithm. <br>

 ## Proposed Timeline